-This course introduces public administrators to the basic principles of public finance and the rigors of public budgeting.
+This course will focus on introducing public administrators to the basic principles of public finance and the rigors of public budgeting.
 This course will familiarize students with capital and operating budgets, public borrowing and bonding, the typical public budgeting process, and the relationship between policy-making and resource allocation.
+(3 credits)

 Student Learning Outcomes (SLOs)